softwareguru/airflowsummit-website/content/sessions/2025/do-you-trust-airflow-with-your-money-we-do.md

 In this talk, you’ll learn:

-- how we support independent DAG change management for over 500 different teams running over 150k tasks
+- How we support independent DAG change management for over 500 different teams running over 150k tasks.

-- how we’ve customized Airflow’s Kubernetes integration to comply with Stripe’s unique compliance requirements
+- How we’ve customized Airflow’s Kubernetes integration to comply with Stripe’s unique compliance requirements.

-- how we’ve built on Airflow to support no-code data pipelines.
+- How we’ve built on Airflow to support no-code data pipelines.